audgirka/ansible-portal-chart/README.md

 oc new-app --image-stream=plugin-registry
 ```

-### Create OpenShift secrets
+## Create OpenShift secrets

 Before installing the chart, you must create a set of secrets in your OpenShift project.

-In the OpenShift console, navigate to "Secrets" on the sidebar panel, and click on the blue "Create" dropdown on the page.
+In the OpenShift console, ensure your project is selected.
+Navigate to "Secrets" on the sidebar panel, and click on the blue "Create" dropdown on the page.
 Select the "Key/value secret" option and add the keys and values as indicated below.

 NOTE: The secrets must have the **exact** name and key names shown below to work properly!

-**AAP authentication secrets**
+### AAP authentication secrets

 Create a secret named `secrets-rhaap-self-service-preview`.
 Add the following keys with the appropriate values to the secret: